backmeupplz/voicy-localizations/README.md

   },
 });
 ```
+Alernatively, you can fetch `strings.txt`, translate all phrases from there to your language, and send the resulting file to [@borodutch](https://telegram.me/borodutch).
+In this case, please, make sure that your language haven't already been translated in `strings.js`.

 Please note that all contributors whos translations were accepted will receive 10,000 seconds of Google Speech voice recognition as a reward.
 If you want to receive the reward, please notify [@borodutch](https://telegram.me/borodutch) about your efforts.
 Thank you!

 # As seen on